herrera-luis/terraform_kubernetes_gcp/README.md

 First, create terraform workspaces:

 * dev
+* stg
 * prod

 ```shell
 $ terraform workspace new dev
 ```

-**NOTE:** To make this example easier, only dev and prod environments are implemented through the use of `terraform workspace`.
-You can extend this behavior to implement it in more environments and create projects under an organization hierarchy if necessary and putting the values on `local.tf` file.
+**NOTE:** To make this example easier, only dev, stg and prod environments are implemented through the use of `terraform workspace`.
+You can extend this behavior to implement it in more environments and create projects under an organization hierarchy if it's necessary.

 ### Step 2